brotherhoodMonk/gyan/rct.md

 You can access the state stored, update the state, and register or unregister listeners via helper methods.

+Redux makes the state predictable.

+If the same state and action are passed to a reducer, the same result is always produced as reducers are pure functions.
  The state is also immutable and is never changed.
 This makes it possible to implement arduous tasks like infinite undo and redo.
   It is also possible to implement time travel